Undergraduate Students - How To Register

 Students are responsible for knowing and fulfilling all prerequisites before registration.
 A student who enrolls in a course without completing all prerequisites or receiving permission from the instructor to waive prerequisites maybe subject to removal from the course.

-Full-time students at the College (i.e. those registered for at least 12 credit hours at Geneseo) may cross-register for additional course work at several colleges and universities in the Rochester area without paying additional tuition.
+Full-time students at the College (i.e. those registered for at least 12 credit hours at Geneseo) may cross-register for additional course work at several colleges and universities in the surrounding area without paying additional tuition.
 Students may cross-register only when a course is never offered at Geneseo.
 Registration forms for cross-registration are available in Erwin 102.
 Students from other colleges and universities in the Rochester area who are cross-registering at SUNY Geneseo must follow the registration procedures for non-matriculated students.

-Superior undergraduate students may apply to enroll in a 500-level graduate course provided that half of the credit requirements of the degree program and two-thirds of the course and credit requirements of the academic major have been completed.
+Students with strong academics may apply to enroll in a 500-level graduate course provided that half of the credit requirements of the degree program and two-thirds of the course and credit requirements of the academic major have been completed.
 Contact the Graduate Office in Erwin 106 for more information.

 If this is your last registration before graduation or student teaching, this is also your last chance to make certain that you have completed your graduation requirements.
 You can avoid the cost, aggravation, and time of having to make up overlooked requirements by taking a few minutes to review what you have completed and what you have left to do, and check over the most common mistakes made by graduating seniors.
 To do this, use the WebCAPP option on your KnightWeb account.